When I meet people and they find out I’m in the fitness business – and they see how old I am đ – the topic of weight lifting over 50 often comes up.

 What are the benefits of strength training after 50 years old?

 Weight lifting over 50 is less about appearance and more about health and function.
-Building and maintaining a high level of muscular strength makes all physical activity easier, and allows older people to have the highest possible level of pain-free function.
+Building and maintaining a high level of muscle strength makes all physical activity easier, and allows older people to have the highest possible level of pain-free function.

 And the health benefits of weight lifting over 50 are far-reaching: